 - An overload of new technologies and offerings with vendors often moving way faster than manufacturers and not focusing enough on what really matters for clear benefits of organizations and their customers.

 - Having to deal with ample demands on all fronts at the same time and often coming from teams that de facto still operate in silos: process automation (with robotic process automation as the hot topic of the day in business process automation), the front-end and customer-facing side of the business, the demands from management, the need to converge IT and OT (which isn’t just about technologies but most of all about people, culture, skills, collaboration, processes, etc.).

 - Too much focus on reaping short-term goals alone with internal goals and cutting costs (also regarding labor) being very tempting for many executives and coming with the risk of remaining stuck in the early stages of industrial transformation.

-- Challenges on the level of getting basics right with siloed and unused data sources, too much paper, resistance to change, security woes (that need to be tackled) and so forth.
+- Challenges on the level of getting basics right with siloed and unused data sources, too much paper, resistance to change, digital security and cyber resilience woes (that need to be tackled) and so forth.